Netcracker/qubership-hue/docs/public/security.md

 * Find the user account to be blocked.
 * Set the user's status to "Inactive" (or delete the account if temporary blocking is not required).

-There is a possibility to integrate Hue with LDAP and Keycloak, see details in the respective [Installation Guide](/docs/public/installation.md#hue-with-ldap-integrated-ui) guide.
+It is possible to integrate Hue with LDAP and Keycloak, refer to the details in the "Hue with Ldap Integrated User Interface" section of the _[Hue Service Installation Procedure](/docs/public/installation.md#hue-with-ldap-integrated-ui)_ guide.
-Hue allows to sync users and groups with LDAP, see details in external Hue documentation: "Hue with Ldap Integrated UI" in [Hue Service Installation Procedure](https://docs.gethue.com/administrator/administration/user-management/#syncing-users-and-groups).
+Hue allows to sync users and groups with LDAP, see details in _External Hue Documentation_ at [[Hue Service Installation Procedure](https://docs.gethue.com/administrator/administration/user-management/#syncing-users-and-groups)](https://docs.gethue.com/administrator/administration/user-management/#syncing-users-and-groups).

 ## Changing Credentials

-A password resetting process for local users is described in the respective [USERS](https://docs.gethue.com/administrator/administration/user-management/#reset-a-password) guide.
+A password resetting process for local users is described in the following documentation: [https://docs.gethue.com/administrator/administration/user-management/#reset-a-password)](https://docs.gethue.com/administrator/administration/user-management/#reset-a-password).

 Credentials for underlying services are managed in the underlying services.
-You can configure them in the Qubership-hue deployment schemaparameters.
+You can configure them in the Qubership-hue deployment schema parameters.
 For more details refer to:
 * "Configuration Trino" in [Hue Service Installation Procedure](https://github.com/Netcracker/qubership-hue/blob/main/docs/public/installation.md#configuration-trino)
 * "Hue Service Configuration" in [Hue Service Installation Procedure](/docs/public/configuration-guide.md)

-Password policies for local users are not supported in Qubership-hue deployment schema.
-Hue uses Django framework for password management, find details in the respective [Password Management in Django](https://docs.djangoproject.com/en/5.1/topics/auth/passwords/) guide.
+Password policies for local users are not supported in the Qubership-hue deployment schema.
+Hue uses Django framework for password management, find details in the respective _Official Django Documentation_ at [https://docs.djangoproject.com/en/5.1/topics/auth/passwords/](https://docs.djangoproject.com/en/5.1/topics/auth/passwords/).

 ## Security Events